ShahilZ/Tucklets/README.md

 $ gradlew.bat bootRun # Runs the project
 ```
 3. Verify output matches what is described in step 5 of "Running via IntelliJ".
-4. Navigate to https://localhost:8443/ on your browser.
+4. Navigate to https://localhost:8443/ on your browser
+5. If you get "Connection is not Private", and the proceeed to https:localhost:8443/ option is not available, you will need to allow access to localhost on the web browser.
+For chrome, go to chrome://flags/#allow-insecure-localhost to allow localhost to show.

+###### Notes:
+- Internal website for admins: https://localhost:8443/admin/children-dashboard/,  https://localhost:8443/admin/children-dashboard/
+  - Navigate to https://localhost:8443/info/resetAdmins  to create the admin user in your local database
+  - Contact Claudia/Shahil for login credentials

 ### Frontend